Divemaster and Research Diver Internship

 About the programme

 The Divemaster course teaches you to be a leader and take charge of dive activities.
-Through knowledge development sessions with your mentoring instructor, watermanship skills exercises and workshops, and hands on practical assessment, you develop the skills to organize and direct a variety of scuba activities.
-In partnership with your research diver internship you will be able to conduct and lead various marine research.
+Through knowledge development sessions, watermanship skills exercises and workshops, and hands on practical assessment, you develop the skills to organize and direct a variety of scuba activities.
+In partnership with your research diver internship you will be able to conduct and lead various marine research activities.
 It’s a packed course with a huge amount of knowledge to absorb and new skills to learn so you shouldn’t be bored for a single minute!

 The project runs 6 days a week and all interns are entitled to 1 day off per week or 4 days off per month.